miniBill/witch-awakening/DLCs/Core/Quests.md

 + How are these creatures (of your description) opening rifts?
 Spontaneous evolution, their own intelligent pursuit of magical knowledge? or random chance opening a natural wild rift?
 + Perhaps there are survivors that were taken for some other reason, or simply not yet killed / eaten.

-NECROPOLIS
+## Quest: Necropolis
-Heroic
+- Slot: Heroic

-Threat 9
+- Threat: 9
-Conflict 3
+- Conflict: 3
-Reward 8
+- Reward: 8

 An ancient lich thought to be defeated with the destruction of their phylactery has been busy for 600 years.
 Stray rumors over the years occasionally being investigated with no evidence.
 Beneath Himalayas the lich founded a new lair and has employed spatial distortion and Domain magics to convert the bottom of a deep cave system into a veritable hollow earth greater in size than Hawthorne's metropolis- Populated entirely of countless undead.
 Evidently keeping "livestock" including humans in their main palace sustained by magic to keep creating new life to utilize their skeletons in death.
 A city carved of stone and built up in bone.